 As in Matthew Green's beloved MEMOIRS OF AN IMAGINARY FRIEND, Matthew writes a character with a foot in two worlds - child and adult - who has a unique voice and is able to reveal truths about family love, friendship, anger, the expectations of a child, and exactly who our mothers are.

-And then one day, Michael wakes up and his mother is gone.
-In her place is an exact, duplicate mother.
-The 'other mother'.
-No one else seems to notice the real version is missing.
-His brother, his sister and even Glen act as if everything's normal.
-But Michael knows in his heart that this mother is not his.
-And he begins to panic.
+Then one day, Michael wakes up and his mother is gone.
+She's been replaced by an exact duplicate mother, the 'other mother'.
+No one else seems to notice the impostor - his brother, sister and Glen act as if nothing's wrong - but Michael knows in his bones that this mother is not his.

 Matthew Green is an author, storyteller and school teacher.
 He is the author of four previous novels including the international bestseller, Memoirs of an Imaginary Friend.
 His work has been translated into more than 25 languages.
 Matthew Green lives in Connecticut with his wife, their two children and two pet cats.